-Stryker Corp. is a multibillion-dollar company.
+Stryker Corp. is a multi-billion dollar company.
 Its subsidiary, Stryker Orthopaedics, controls nearly one-quarter of the U.S. hip and knee implant market.
-A massive hip implant recall and lawsuits have plagued the company.
+A massive hip implant recall and lawsuits plague the company.

 Stryker Corp. began with one inventor’s idea for a new kind of hospital bed.
 From that inspiration eventually came a line of innovative products, from cast cutters to hip implants, that helped make Stryker a global competitor in the medical technology industry.
 What started out as a small business now employs more than 20,000 people and brought in $9.6 billion in 2014.

 Through acquisitions – beginning with the Osteonics Corporation of New Jersey and culminating with the giant Howmedica – Stryker grew into a major player in orthopaedics and is now the second-largest seller of orthopaedic devices.
 A subsidiary of the parent company, Stryker Orthopaedics was created in 1998, and by 2011 it was listed as one of the top 15 most profitable orthopaedic and spine device companies in the world.
 Its hip, knee, shoulder and bone products continue to multiply and are used by millions.

 Stryker Orthopaedics was forced to recall the Rejuvenate and the ABG II modular-neck hip stems in July 2012 after reports of pain, infection and complex revision surgeries.
-In 2013, it recalled a third, similar model of implants, its Accolade modular system.
-Accolade’s design similarities extend to the complications, and Stryker faces mounting lawsuits over the implants.
+In 2013, it recalled a similar model of implants, its Accolade modular system.
+Accolade’s design similarities extend to the complications, and Stryker faced mounting lawsuits over the implants.
 In 2014, the company settled thousands of lawsuits for $1.4 billion.

 History of Stryker

-Dr. Homer Stryker began selling inventions in 1941 and incorporated the Orthopaedic Frame Company in Kalamazoo, Mich., in 1946.
+Dr. Homer Stryker began selling inventions in 1941 and incorporated the Orthopaedic Frame Company in Kalamazoo, Michigan, in 1946.
 His first significant invention was a mobile hospital bed later known as Circ-O-Lectric.
 One of his next major inventions was an oscillating saw used to cut cast material.

 |Fast facts about Stryker|